d2l-ai/d2l-zh/chapter_optimization/optimization-intro.md

 ## 参考文献

-[1] Wigner, Eugene P. “On the distribution of the roots of certain symmetric matrices.”
-Annals of Mathematics (1958): 325-327.
+[1] Wigner, E. P. (1958).
+On the distribution of the roots of certain symmetric matrices.
+Annals of Mathematics, 325-327.